 I am a school teacher by profession and a former headmaster of a Massachusetts state charter middle school.
 I have also taught at New York inner-city schools in Harlem and the South Bronx.

 As part of The Brick Project research and development on multicultural school curriculum, I taught at schools in England, Zimbabwe, Lithuania and several other countries.
-This included teaching at The Doon School in Dehra Dun, India, which happens to be Bapa’s old school!
+This included teaching at The Doon School in Dehra Dun, India, which happens to be Bapa’s beloved old boys’ school.

 The happy confluence between Bapa’s life and mine has this added dimension:

 Although I was born in Kenya, my grandfather emigrated there from Gujarat.